 In addition, employees are entitled to take an additional 12 weeks of leave in order to bond with the baby once it is born, under the California Family Rights Act ( CFRA).

-This, and several previous rulings by the Supreme Court, led the legislature to pass the Pregnancy Discrimination Act, as an amendment sex discrimination section of the Civil Rights Act of 1964.
+This and several previous rulings by the Supreme Court led the legislature to pass the Pregnancy Discrimination Act, as an amendment sex discrimination section of the Civil Rights Act of 1964.

 Since then, the States have passed their own Acts pointed towards stemming the effects of discrimination against pregnant women, California in particular, as mentioned above.

 An employee is eligible to take a Pregnancy Disability Leave if she works for an employer with more than 5 employees.
-Additional leaves under the Family Medical Leave Act (which run concurrent) cover fewer employees in California as they have additional requirements that must be met in order to qualify as ‘covered.’
-For instance, under the FMLA an employee is eligible to take a pregnancy related leave if she has worked for her employer for at least a year, and has been on the job for at least 1250 hours over the course of that year, and has not taken more than the total 12 weeks of leave in the year including the requested leave.
+Additional leaves under the Family Medical Leave Act (which run concurrently) cover fewer employees in California as they have additional requirements that must be met in order to qualify as ‘covered.’
+For instance, under the FMLA an employee is eligible to take a pregnancy-related leave if she has worked for her employer for at least a year, and has been on the job for at least 1250 hours over the course of that year, and has not taken more than the total 12 weeks of leave in the year including the requested leave.

 While this covers many employees, it does not cover as many employees as the California requirements to provide a Pregnancy Disability Leave.

-In addition, the California Family Rights Act, while not providing for a specific pregnancy leave, does provide for a leave of up to 12 weeks in order to bond with the baby after the child is born.
+In addition, the California Family Rights Act, while not providing for specific pregnancy leave, does provide for a leave of up to 12 weeks in order to bond with the baby after the child is born.

 INTERMITTENT PREGNANCY LEAVE